Primilink/test_thiio/README.md

 # User management

 This is a simple user management system.
 It is built using Laravel and Vue.js (with vuetify).
+And JWT is used for authentication.

 ## Installation